Skip to main content

 Components of Negligent Care

-• Misfeasance occurs when a mistake is made (e.g., administering a treatment to the wrong patient unknowingly because the patient had the same or similar name).
+- Misfeasance occurs when a mistake is made (e.g., administering a treatment to the wrong patient unknowingly because the patient had the same or a similar name).

-• Nonfeasance occurs when a healthcare professional fails to act (e.g., not calling the paramedics when a PT initiates a home care evaluation and finds the patient lying on the floor after sustaining a fall; or not reporting signs of abuse or neglect for a client currently receiving services).
+- Nonfeasance occurs when a healthcare professional fails to act (e.g., not calling the paramedics when a physical therapist arrives for a home care evaluation and finds the patient lying on the floor after sustaining a fall or not reporting signs of abuse or neglect for a client currently receiving services).

-• Malfeasance occurs when the negligence action involves questionable intent (e.g., by physically pulling a resistant patient from bed by their wrists instead of using a gait belt, thereby causing bruises on the patient’s wrist).
+- Malfeasance occurs when the negligent action involves questionable intent (e.g., by physically pulling a resistant patient from bed by their wrists instead of using a gait belt, thereby causing bruises on the patient’s wrist).

 CASE